 - People counting: People counting can be conducted using video analytics.
 Retail involves a lot of experimenting with displays and marketing strategies.
 Observing or having access to how many customers come in and when is helpful for stores to know what is working in terms of marketing and product overview.
 In addition, noticing how many customers spend prolonged periods of time near which displays are useful for the store because it improves the customer experience and business for the store.
 In terms of people counting, video analytics provides operational insights and branding insights and reveals a host of other aspects of customer relationships.

 - Mental health: Combining advanced video analytics and machine learning with facial analysis and the expertise of human clinicians could enhance a healthcare provider’s ability to get to the right conclusion about a patient’s state of mental health.
+A prominent approach includes facial emotion analysis with AI.
 Video analytics can be trained to pinpoint differences in normal and abnormal facial or physical behavior.
 Healthcare professionals often record these nonverbal communications as part of their prognosis, but in a fairly subjective manner and only if they notice them.
 Video analytics in mental health applications ensure that subtle hints in a patient’s behavior do not go unnoticed.

 - Biotechnology: Early screening of foodborne pathogens is a key to ensure food safety.
 Biosensors that aim to detect salmonella through smartphone video processing and fluorescence labeling are currently being researched.
 Video analytics can also analyze live feeds of bacteria and identify certain bacteria from others, making it useful for identifying differences in bacterial composure.